 A business process interlinks a range of systemic tasks.
 These repeatable tasks work together to achieve specific objectives.
 Think of processes as a step above workflow.

-It’s through processes that an enterprise delivers goods or services to the end-user.
+It's through processes that an enterprise delivers goods or services to the end-user.
 A business process involves a broad set of stakeholders, data and impact.
 It aims to add value to the output.
-How a company structures its processes influences the cost of production and the quality of products or services.
+How a company structures its processes influence the cost of production and the quality of products or services.

 Therefore, a company should evaluate, model and improve processes continually to meet evolving demands.
 Processes fall into three classes: operational, management and supportive.
 An example of a business process is onboarding a new client.

 Companies use business processes to deal with large-scale challenges that impede organisational goals.
 Through business process management (BPM or BPMS), an enterprise can identify the areas to focus on, allowing efficient resource allocation.

 Since you can tell which procedures are not effective, you get to eliminate wastage.
 Business Process Management software or also helps forge organisational culture by guiding daily operations.